 Post-interview thank you notes need to include certain points, confirmations, and the crucial thank-you sentence.
 Dust off your pen and paper and get ready to write.
 These quick seven interview thank-you letter tips will help polish your note and prove to the boss you have what it takes to advance their company.

 1. Say thank you

 The most crucial element of any thank-you letter is often the most overlooked.
 Recruiters say they want to see the words “thank you” in the letter.
 While this may seem obvious, there are certain points to remember.
 Say thank you.
 Don't just beat around the bush about it.
-Your post-interview thank-you note should tell the hiring manager why their time invested was well worth it.
+Your post-interview thank-you note should tell the hiring manager or interviewer why their time invested was well worth it.
 They interview hundreds of candidates each year.
 Let them know why you are different.
 Leave a lasting impression.
-Here are two examples of job-winning thank-you sentences:
+Here are two sample thank-you sentences:

 “Thank you for offering me the opportunity to meet with you.
 I know selecting the right candidate takes time and effort.
 As a professional account manager with more than 20 years of account management experience, I am confident I can…”

 “It was a pleasure meeting with you on [date you met].Thank you for the opportunity to interview for [position] at your organization.
 I believe my 20 years of advanced account management skills will serve to…”